Everybody wants a juicy, smoky cut of pork to serve to family and friends, but few people know how to smoke a pork loin.

-Step 6: Place your meat on the grill and cook
+Step 6: Place the Meat on the Grill & Cook

 It is recommended to cook it at 225°F for 2-3 hours.

 Step 7: Check the Internal Temperature

 Starting at the two hour mark, use your cooking thermometer to check the internal temperature of the meat at the thickest point.